Alan Rosenberg

-Alan Rosenberg (born October 4, 1950) is an American actor who portrayed the character Eli Levinson in both Civil Wars and L.A.
-Law.
-From 2005 to 2009, Rosenberg was president of the Screen Actors Guild, the principal motion picture industry on-screen performers' union.
+Alan Rosenberg (born October 4, 1950) is an American actor best known for portraying the character Eli Levinson in both American legal drama series Civil Wars and L.A.
+Law, as well as Ira Woodbine on the television sitcom Cybill, Stuart Brickman on Chicago Hope and Professor Youens on Shameless.
+He also appeared in the films The Wanderers (1979) and Robots (2005).
+From 2005 to 2009, Rosenberg was president of the Screen Actors Guild.

 Early life, family and education

 Rosenberg was born on October 4, 1950, and raised in Passaic, New Jersey, in a Conservative Judaism household.
 Rosenberg's late brother, Mark, was a political activist in the 1960s, later a film producer.
 Their first cousin, also from Passaic, is musician/songwriter Donald Fagen, co-founder of the group Steely Dan.
+He graduated from Passaic High School.

-Rosenberg attended Case Western Reserve University in Cleveland, Ohio.
+Rosenberg attended Case Western Reserve University in Cleveland, Ohio, where he majored in political science with plans to go into law.
 His parents gave him money to apply to graduate school, but he has stated that upon graduation in 1972, he found another passion, poker, and subsequently gambled away most of the money his parents sent him, leaving him only able to afford one application — to Yale School of Drama.
 However, he dropped out halfway through his second year.
 His "greatest influence and best friend" while there was classmate Meryl Streep.